OUR INSTRUCTORS

 MONIQUE TODEBUSH

 Monique brings her Japanese heritage to her ceramics practice with delicate details and precision.
-She is inspired by how people use ceramics in their lives, and how the detail of each piece can create a warm and inviting experience.
-Each piece is a study of its own and considered individually.
-This thoughtful approach infuses a welcoming spirit to her work.
+She is inspired by how people use ceramics in their daily lives — how the detail of each piece can shape a warm, inviting experience.

 Monique’s Instagram